banool/auslan_dictionary/README.md

 ```
 ./bump_version.sh
 ```
-Update: Now there is a hook that does this, you don't need to do it manually.
+Update: Now there is a hook that does this, you don't need to do it manually